 More often than not, venues now come with in-house AV companies.
 This is because most events require some sort of AV needs, and by partnering with a company, the venue can enjoy additional revenue sources.
 As we’ve stated before, in-house companies can be great if you have never sourced an AV company before.
 However, there are always other options.
 Similar to venues from option 1, it’s important to ask some questions early on in your venue selection process and most importantly, before signing your contract.
 Ask them whether you absolutely need to use their in-house AV company.

-Beware, whenever choosing venues because they may say they “suggest” using their company which is when you must clarify and ask “Am I contractually required to use this company?”
-Remember, sometimes a hotel is financially obligated to sell the in-house AV over allowing you to bring in your own company which, they will not many any money off of.
-Unfortunately, this where we see a lot of used car salesman techniques used to confuse and trick clients into using the in-house AV company.
+Venues may “suggest” using their AV company.
+That’s when you must ask them to clarify: “Am I contractually required to use this company?”
+Remember, sometimes a hotel is financially obligated to sell the in-house AV over allowing you to bring in your own AV company.
+They’re losing money otherwise!
+Unfortunately, this is where a lot of used car salesman techniques are applied to confuse and trick clients into using the in-house AV company.

 If you are ever concerned you may not be able to work with an outside AV company or you just want to make sure you have all of your options open, check out our guide, How To Remove In-House AV Restrictions.
-We have seen huge restrictions from thousands of dollars in fees and this guide will help you remove those restrictions.
+We have seen huge restrictions, from thousands of dollars in fees.
 The important thing is to identify and eliminate the problem before you sign your contract.
-Be sure to include language in your request for proposal (RFP) and also in the final contract when you commit to your venue.

 In conclusion, the short answer to the question is: you can always use an outside AV company.
 You are never 100% required to use the in-house AV company.
-However, take the time to ensure you are in the best possible position to use your outside AV company as to avoid fees and any unexpected hassles that might arise later on in the planning project.
+Make sure to do your research, ask the right questions, and compare AV quotes if necessary.
+That way, you can avoid additional fees and any unexpected hassles that might arise later on in the planning project.